KurtGokhan/vscode-latex-template/readme.md

-# LaTeX VSCode IEEE Template
+# LaTeX VSCode Template

+This is the empty template without any class.
+See `master` branch for IEEE template.

 ## Requirements